bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 require 'bundler/setup' # Set up gems listed in the Gemfile.
 ```

-In a standard Rails application, there's a `Gemfile` which declares all
+In a standard Quails application, there's a `Gemfile` which declares all
 dependencies of the application. `config/boot.rb` sets
 `ENV['BUNDLE_GEMFILE']` to the location of this file.
 If the Gemfile
 exists, then `bundler/setup` is required.
 The require is used by Bundler to
 configure the load path for your Gemfile's dependencies.

-A standard Rails application depends on several gems, specifically:
+A standard Quails application depends on several gems, specifically:

 * actioncable
 * actionmailer